markusmobius/Crowdsourcr/doc/_sources/usage/concepts.rst.txt

 Concepts
 ========

-Confusingly, Crowdsourcer overloads the word HIT ("human intelligence task").
+Confusingly, Crowdsourcr overloads the word HIT ("human intelligence task").
 There is the HIT in Amazon Mechanical Turk, which is a single entry that is published for workers to see.
 This appears as something like the following, at least in the Amazon Mechanical Turk Requester